 No, physical tickets offer the same functionality as MagicBands.
-But you may find that MagicBands are more convenient for entering the parks and FastPass+ queues and having photos taken by PhotoPass photographers since you don't have to fumble in a backpack or pocket for tickets.
-Additionally, guests wearing MagicBands will find that their on-ride photos and videos at select attractions are automagically uploaded to their My Disney Experience accounts.
-(Guests without MagicBands would need to touch their ticket to the RFID readers at the ride photo area to associate their photos to their account.)
+But you may find that MagicBands are more convenient for entering the parks and FastPass+ queues and having photos taken by PhotoPass photographers since you don't have to search in a backpack or pocket for tickets.
+You also get all of the benefits mentioned above!

 How do I get a MagicBand?

-If you are staying at a Walt Disney World Resort, all members of your party will be given MagicBands free of charge.
-Depending on how far in advance you book your resort stay, you will have the option of choosing the colors of your bands and have them shipped to you (not available in all countries).
-Your MagicBand serves as your room key and can be used to make purchases at the resort during your hotel stay.
+If you are staying at a Walt Disney World Resort hotel, all members of your party will be given MagicBands free of charge.
+Depending on how far in advance you book your resort stay, you will have the option of choosing the colors of your bands and having them shipped to you (not available in all countries).
+These will be personalized with each party member's name, and you can also choose to upgrade to certain themes for a minimal charge.
+As we mentioned earlier, your MagicBand serves as your room key and can be used to make purchases at the resort and in the parks during your hotel stay.
 Guests using Disney's Magical Express transportation will also use them at check-in, so you shouldn't put them in your checked baggage if you are flying to Orlando.

-If you are not staying at a resort, you have the option of purchasing the bands in the park for $12.95 + tax or online.
-You no longer have to link your MagicBand in the park now, so you can purchase bands as gifts or to use later.
+If you are not staying at a resort, you have the option of purchasing the bands starting at $14.99 plus tax in the park or online.
+You no longer have to link your MagicBand in the park, so you can purchase bands as gifts or to use later.

 How do I make FastPass+ reservations?

-First, you need to purchase tickets.
-We recommend purchasing early enough so that they arrive before your 60 day (resort guest) and 30 day (non-resort guest) booking window opens.
 When you have your tickets, you will need to create an account on Disney World's My Disney Experience website in order to make FastPass+ reservations.
 To make reservations for friends and family, you will need to add their name (such as for a child) or send an email invitation to connect through a Disney account.
 Everyone whom you wish to make FastPass+ reservations for must have valid tickets linked to their account.
-Once you and your party members' accounts are linked, you then need to link your tickets.
+Once you and your party members' accounts are linked, you then need to link your tickets and/or hotel stay.
 While the process is fairly straightforward, we have found it is easier to use the app since you can actually scan your ticket number rather than having to key it in manually.
-(We recommend this process if you have older, non-RFID tickets.)
 For those of you who are close to your FastPass+ booking window, once your order has been processed, you can contact our customer service to obtain your ticket number to link your tickets in My Disney Experience.

 Can I still make advance FastPass+ reservations if I plan to purchase a MagicBand later?